ButzYung/SystemAnimatorOnline/readme.txt

     3) Set the "WebXR Device API" (#webxr) flag to Enabled.
     4) Set the "WebXR AR Module" (#webxr-ar-module) flag to Enabled.
     5) Set the "WebXR Hit Test" (#webxr-hit-test) flag to Enabled.
+    6) Set the "WebXR AR DOM Overlay" (#webxr-hit-test) flag to Enabled.
+This one is optional, but highly recommended.
-    6) Tap RELAUNCH NOW to ensure the updated flags take effect.
+    7) Tap RELAUNCH NOW to ensure the updated flags take effect.

     Still confused?
 Check out the following page (the "Ensure AR features are enabled on Chrome" paragraph). https://codelabs.developers.google.com/codelabs/ar-with-webxr/#1